p0deje/se-boxes/README.md

 8. Set "User permissions" to "User can change location".
 9. Go back to "Network List Management Policies".

-Next, we need to enable WinRM (at least on preview box):
+Next, we might need to enable WinRM (at least on preview box):

 1. Run "Command Prompt" as administrator.
 2. Execute `winrm quickconfig -q`.